sgtpep/prettier-plugin-html-template-literals/README.md

 ## Warning

 As HTML tagged template literals get more attention, no doubts Prettier will support them.
 You can track an [open issue](https://github.com/prettier/prettier/issues/3548) for this request.
 The problem is that the HTML parser within Prettier is not stable yet, and they haven't decided which tags should identify HTML templates.
+Also, at the moment, there is no API in Prettier to provide additional embedded languages from plugins.
+There is [a feature request](https://github.com/prettier/prettier/issues/4424) for this.
 This plugin provides a temporary 'hacky' solution until it will be implemented within Prettier.
 It uses Prettier's JSX parser and formats any tagged template literal (but not regular template literal) if it contains `</...>` or `<.../>`.
 It uses some dirty tricks under the hood, so be warned and report issues/PR.

 ## Usage